使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Leading the call today will be Rob Barrow, our Chief Executive Officer, and he will be joined by Dr. Dan Karlin, our Chief Medical Officer.

-An audio recording and webcast replay for today's conference call will also be available online as detailed in the press release announcement for this call.
+After our prepared remarks, we will open the call for Q&A. An audio recording and webcast replay for today's conference call will also be available online as detailed in the press release announcement for this call.

 During today's call, we will be making certain forward-looking statements including without limitation, statements about the potential safety, efficacy, and regulatory and clinical progress of our product candidates, our anticipated cash runway, and our future expectations, plans, partnerships, and prospects.
+These statements are subject to various risks such as changes in market conditions and difficulties associated with research and development and regulatory approval processes.
+These and other risk factors are described in the filings made with the SEC and the applicable Canadian Securities Regulators, including our annual report on Form 10-k filed today.

 Forward-looking statements are based on the assumptions, opinions, and estimates of management at the date the statements are made, including the non-occurrence of the risks and uncertainties that are described in the filings made with the SEC and the applicable Canadian Securities regulators or other significant events occurring outside of MindMed's normal course of business.